JEEVHITAA -- An HCAI Ecosystem to Support Collective Care

 \section{Abstract}

-Current mobile health platforms are predominantly individual-centric and lack the necessary primitives for coordinated, auditable, multi-actor workflows.
-However, in many settings worldwide, health decisions are enacted by multi-actor care networks rather than single users.
-We present \textit{JEEVHITAA}, an Android/Flutter system that provides context-sensitive, role-aware sharing and verifiable information flows for care circles. \textit{JEEVHITAA} ingests platform and device data (via Google Health Connect and BLE connectors), constructs multi-layer user profiles from sensor streams and tiered onboarding, and enforces fine-grained, time-bounded access control across permissioned care graphs.
-Data are end-to-end encrypted in local stores and during peer sync (Firebase), and provisions are made for document capture by camera or upload as PDF.
-An integrated retrieval-augmented LLM pipeline (i) produces structured, role-targeted summaries and action plans, (ii) enables users to gather advanced insights on health reports, and (iii) performs evidence-grounded user-relevant verification of arbitrary health content, returning provenance, confidence scores, and source citations.
-We describe the system architecture, connector abstractions, and security primitives, and evaluate robustness and compatibility using synthetic, ontology-driven simulations and vendor compatibility tests.
-Finally, we outline plans for longitudinal in-the-wild deployments to measure system performance, the correctness of access control, and the real-world effectiveness of relationship-aware credibility support.
+Current mobile health platforms are predominantly individual-centric and lack the support for coordinated, auditable multi-actor workflows.
+However, in many settings worldwide, health decisions are enacted through multi-actor coordination rather than individual users.
+We present \textit{JEEVHITAA}, a cross-platform mobile system enabling role-aware sharing and verifiable information flows within permissioned care circles. \textit{JEEVHITAA} ingests platform and device data, builds layered profiles from sensors and tiered onboarding, and enforces fine-grained, time-bounded access control across care graphs.
+Data stays secure both within the application and the cloud.
+Integrated retrieval-augmented Large Language Models produce structured, role-targeted summaries and action plans, offer evidence-grounded verification with provenance and confidence scores, and support advanced insights on reports.
+We describe the architecture, connector abstractions, and security primitives, and report robustness evaluations using synthetic, ontology-driven data and findings from a feasibility study with real-life care circles across 9-14 weeks.
+We outline plans for larger multi-site evaluations focusing on operational alignment, longitudinal trust \& literacy impact, and relational friction \& efforts to sink into the daily infrastructure.